ComposableFi/composable/xcvm/cosmos/README.md

 # Overview

-Some cosmos specific stuff of XCVM ecosystem.
+Some Cosmos/Go specific stuff of XCVM ecosystem.